 Ever wondered why people keep their gold pieces in safes?
 And why your family silverware is always so well protected?
 Well, that’s obviously because gold and silver are two precious metals.
 That you already know… But what about other metals?
-There are other substances equally precious, even more precious than gold, that you must get to know better.
+There are other substances equally precious, even more, precious than gold, that you must get to know better.
 So here’s a list of the top 10 most precious metals in the world.
-A good handheld XRF can tell you what metal you have within the Most Rare Gold Minerals.
+A good gold detector or XRF can help you identify places where you can these precious metals.

 This extremely rare, valuable and silvery-colored metal is commonly used for its reflective properties.
 It has a high melting point and an amazing ability to withstand corrosion.
 Do you need a geology course to find expensive metals?

 Because of its desirability, durability and malleability, gold remains one of the most popular metals and investment options.
-Gold is usually separated from surrounding rocks and minerals by mining and panning, upon which the metal is extracted with a combination of chemical reactions and smelting and Gold Refining process.
+Gold is usually separated from surrounding rocks and minerals by gold mining equipment and activities like panning, upon which the metal is extracted with a combination of chemical reactions, smelting, and Gold Refining process.
+If you are looking for gold, then be sure to look at those metal detectors that we recommend for gold.

 This member of the platinum metals retains many of the group’s characteristics, including hardness, rarity and an ability to withstand outside elements.